MontiCore/EmbeddedMontiArc/README.md

 		* prediction - generated code is C++.

 ## Installation
-The two bash scripts found under [installation scripts](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/EMADL2CPP/tree/tensorflow_group/src/main/resources/installation_scripts) should build and install all prerequisits for all backends as of 26.09.2019.
+A new bash script for mxnet/gluon can be found [installation scripts](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/EMADL2CPP/tree/tensorflow_group/src/main/resources/installation_scripts) changing the installation process for mxnet for cpp.
+This fill now install the full cpp api and not the reduced c api.
+This script will install all dependencies both for python and cpp as of 26.08.2020.
+Additionally a simmilar docker script used for the git ci pipeline can be found in the gluon subfolder at [Docker images](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/EMADL2CPP/tree/tensorflow_group/src/test/resources/docker).
+The other two bash scripts found in the installation_scripts folder are outdated but may be consulted for installation guidlines for other backends.
-Note that the installation may take some time (hours) and you will need some disk space (> 60GB) for all backends.
-Also enough RAM or a big enough swapspace is advisable (>10GB) for the installation of the cpp part of tensorflow.
+Note that the installation may take some time (hours) enough RAM or a big enough swapspace is advisable (>10GB).
 This scripts were tested with a completly clean Ubuntu 16.04, without system updates installed.
 Using another Ubuntu version or installing other stuff, system updates included might/ have caused problems.
-If you want to install the backends with CUDA GPU support(only MXNet/Gluon and Tensorflow, the used caffe2 version does not work with GPU support anymore), you have to install CUDA 10.0(!!), CUDNN and NCCL (Obtainable from the nvidai webpage.
-You can follow their instructions.) inbetween the two scripts.
+If you want to install the backends with CUDA GPU support(only MXNet/Gluon and Tensorflow, the used caffe2 version does not work with GPU support anymore), you have to install CUDA 10.0(mxnet/ gluon also works with newer version and maybe older), CUDNN and NCCL (Obtainable from the nvidai webpage).
-Furthermore you will have to change the pip commands for mxnet and tensorflow to the respective commented out parts.
-Also docker images for the cpu version of each backend are provided at [Docker images](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/EMADL2CPP/tree/tensorflow_group/src/test/resources/docker), though some of these might be outdated.

 ### HowTo
 1. Define a EMADL component containing architecture of a neural network and save it in a `.emadl` file.
 For more information on architecture language please refer to [CNNArchLang project](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/languages/CNNArchLang).
 An example of NN architecture: